Interpolate Shape (3D Analyst)

 Summary

-This tool interpolates z-values for a feature class based on an underlying raster, triangulated irregular network (TIN), or terrain dataset surface.
+Interpolates z-values for a feature class based on elevation derived from a raster, triangulated irregular network (TIN), or terrain dataset.

 Illustration